 Where does it count?

-As part of this class we will “coach” you in the writing of your own simple forestry plan that may qualify you for property tax reductions, federal and state conservation cost-share grants, and the American Tree Farm certification of sustainable management.
+As part of this class we will “coach” you in the writing of your own simple forestry plan that qualifies for designated forestland tax classification requirements, federal and state conservation cost-share grants, and the American Tree Farm certification of sustainable management.

 When and Where

 The Northeast Washington course will be held Saturdays, May 7th – June 11th, 9:00am – 4:00pm.
 No class May 28th for Memorial Weekend.